IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ### Items Amount

-The Bottom Navigation supports between two and five items.
-If you need to design application-level navigation with more than five items/views consider using the [Navigation Drawer](nav-drawer.md) instead.
+The Bottom Navigation supports between two to five items.
+If you need to design application-level navigation with more than five items or views, consider using consider using the [Navigation Drawer](nav-drawer.md) instead.

 ![](../images/bottom-nav_items2.png)
 ![](../images/bottom-nav_items3.png)